 I am also proud to announce that we have recently hired an Indigenous Community Counsellor, whose focus will be to strengthen relationships with Indigenous communities.
 Our hope is that this new member of our team will further the work of making our services safer and more accessible to FNMI folks.
 I’m so excited for the potential of this work, and where it may take us.

-Though COVID-19 has prevented many people from marching today, I hope you will all join me in finding other ways to remember and honour Missing and Murdered Indigenous Women and Girls and Two-Sprit Peoples.
+Though COVID-19 has prevented many people from marching today, I hope that you will all join me in finding other ways to remember and honour Missing and Murdered Indigenous Women and Girls and Two-Spirit People.
 If you have the means, support Indigenous-serving organizations in our city, such as Native Counselling Services of Alberta, Aboriginal Counseling Services of Alberta, and the Institute for the Advancement of Aboriginal Women.
 Please also join me in reading The National Inquiry into Missing and Murdered Indigenous Women and Girls, and putting its Calls to Justice into action.

 We all have a role to play in combating violence against Indigenous women, girls, and 2SLGBTQQIA people.

 Mary Jane James